-There are several different kinds and sizes of ukuleles to choose from, and each has its own strengths and unique tone.
+There are several different sizes of ukuleles to choose from, and each has its own strengths and unique tone.
 Below is a description of each type of ukulele, as well as our top picks for each.

 Soprano ukuleles are the smallest size of ukulele and have the highest pitch.
 Soprano ukuleles are considered to be the standard size at 20 inches and tend to be what most beginners start with.
 Because of its size, the soprano ukulele has a smaller range of notes that it can play and it tends to have a very distinct, happy sound.